 zinnia made from only 3 paper towel rolls.

 A fellow teacher introduced me to this process.
 It is super cheap and easy and exercises your playful side.
 If you have a naked white wall in your home, this could dress it up a bit and be a popular discussion piece at your next household gathering.

-Materials: 10 paper towel rolls; a pencil; a ruler; a scissor; tacky glue or hot glue and a glue gun; clothespins; a large flat workspace; a playful, open mind.
+Materials: At least 3 or more paper towel rolls; a pencil; a ruler; a scissor; tacky glue or hot glue and a glue gun; clothespins; a large flat workspace; a playful, open mind.

 Press down on the paper towel rolls.
 It should look like someone sat on it and flattened it a bit.
 The open circles on either end will now look like a pinched oval.